International Day of People with Disability (IDPwD) 2019

 3. Host an IDPwD event at your workplace

 This is your chance to engage your whole organisation in the business of inclusion.
-An internal event can be a great way to showcase the great work of your Disability Employee Network, launch a new initiative, celebrate progress or reinforce your organisation’s commitment to inclusion.
+An internal event can be a great way to showcase the great work of your Disability Employee Network, launch a new initiative, celebrate your successes or reinforce your organisation’s commitment to inclusion.

-Engage your audience with a dynamic panel discussion, a presentation by your Disability Champion, a representative from a disability-related organisation or a special guest with lived experience of disability (e.g. an Invictus Games ambassador or Paralympian).
+Engage your audience with a dynamic panel discussion, a presentation by your Disability Champion, a representative from a disability-related organisation or a special guest with lived experience of disability.

 A lunch-and-learn or similar activity will not only support your people to engage with IDPwD, but learn from it, too.
 The key is to choose a subject that can be applied to any business area.
-For example, a lunch-and-learn about access to information can explore the intersection between human rights and technology, the foundations of accessibility and the principles of Inclusive Design.
+For example, a lunch-and-learn about mental health at work can build awareness about the depth and diversity of people's experiences, and promote the benefits of self-care.

 Share and discover